 - Meeting in a Box Toolkit for Stakeholder Engagement on the Every Student Succeeds Act

-- NEW!
-CCSSO’s Developing a Comprehensive State Plan pursuant to the Every Student Succeeds Act: A Tool for Structuring Your Plan (November 2016)
+- Developing a Comprehensive State Plan Pursuant to the Every Student Succeeds Act: A Tool for Structuring Your Plan (November 2016)

-- NEW!
-CCSSO, National PTA and Learning Heroes created Parent Engagement Guidelines for SEAs and a Discussion Framework for SEAs to use and customize in engaging parents around ESSA (November 2016)
+- Parent Engagement Guidelines for SEAs to use and customize in engaging parents around ESSA – developed by CCSSO, National PTA, and Learning Heroes (November 2016)

-- NEW!
-Use the Digital Resources Toolkit for tools, templates and sample language to use on your website and in social media (December 2, 2016)
+- Digital Resources Toolkit for tools, templates and sample language to use on your website and in social media (December 2, 2016

 Title 1: Improving the Academic Achievement of the Disadvantaged – Title I state report cards to include the number and percentage of students enrolled in preschool programs.